The first

 This needs to be between the two through bolts and below the level of the horns.

-method is how I made the
+This second method is how I made the center-cleats for Mignonne.

-I used the same 1inch/25mm square lumber I used for the handrails and toe rail.
+I used the same 1inch / 25mm square lumber I used for the handrails and toe rail.

 This was simply a cross bar resting on two short pillars of the same stock and resting on a hardwood base.